-After the building work was completed and all formalities executed, Darshan first opened its doors in 2008 to young hearing-impaired children.
+Darshan first opened its doors in 2006 to young hearing-impaired children.
 There is no other such facility in or near the city of Jaipur.
-Hearing impaired children are neglected children in several senses.
-Because they are hearing impaired, they have difficulty getting admissions to government schools even as education in government schools is completely free; this is because hearing-impaired children are not able to hear and understand conventional teaching methods and are therefore not in a position to keep up with studies.
-Hearing impaired children are often neglected in the home environment, and are sometimes put to doing domestic chores very early in their lives.
+Hearing-impaired children are neglected children in several ways.
+Since they are hearing impaired, they have difficulty getting admission to government schools even as education in government schools is completely free.
+This is because hearing-impaired children are not able to hear and understand conventional teaching methods and are therefore not in a position to keep up with studies in a regular school.
+These children are often neglected in the home environment, and are sometimes put to doing domestic chores very early in their lives as they are considered good for nothing else.

 A classroom technique, ‘one student one teacher,’ conducted with each child for a few hours each week (often with the help of parents), has been marked a success.
 Different methods are used to teach the children to speak as much as possible and wean them away from sign language, which the parents and siblings tend to use at home.